 TWO FACE: So, Batman!
 You have finished the game!
 Do you feel your soul broken?
-Does your pitiful life scream for release of this mortal coil in the knowledge that never again will you know true joy?
+Does your pitiful life scream for release in the knowledge that never again will you know true joy?

 BATMAN: Not really.
 It just wasn't very good.
 At all.